We identify and empower entrepreneurs and venture capitalists to seek to eliminate bottlenecks in the technology and healthcare sectors in China.

 China's renaissance has occurred at an unprecedented pace in human history: It is today the largest consumer and producer on earth.
 The average Chinese has a life expectancy longer than an average American.
 Absolute poverty has been eliminated.

 However, we believe China is now facing its biggest challenge to date: a massive aging demographic.
-The larger the challenge, the greater the opportunity.
+We believe the larger the challenge, the greater the opportunity.

 China leads the world in chronic disease incidence, with more than half of the world’s new cancer and diabetes cases.
 This is a function of rising life expectancy but also of the challenges brought forth by urbanization, including environmental pollution and unhealthy changes in diet and lifestyle.

-Our investment purpose in this vertical is to solve China’s unmet medical needs via:
+Our investment purpose in this vertical is to seek to solve China’s unmet medical needs via:

 • Bringing innovative treatments to China • Building domestic service ecosystems to support future local innovation